 Clearly, high heels place more strain on the feet, ankles, knees, and low back than do flat shoes.
 But the body, when it works well, can tolerate a great deal of ‘imbalance’.

 But there are some particular issues worth bearing in mind for those of you with a spinal problem who want to wear heels.

-The easiest way to explain it is to say that heels cause a tilting back of the lumbar spine (low back) and the neck.
-It therefore stands to reason that if your problem - even when wearing no shoes - is that you find bending backwards in the low back or neck causes pain or stiffness, then high heels are likely to aggravate this problem.
+The easiest way to explain it is to say that heels cause a tilting back of the lumbar spine (the low back) and the neck.
+It stands to reason that if your problem – even when wearing no shoes – is that you find bending backwards in the low back or neck causes pain or stiffness, then high heels are likely to aggravate this problem.